datacarpentry/OpenRefine-ecology-lesson/_episodes/00-getting-started.md

 ## Motivations for the OpenRefine Lesson

 * It is important to know what you did to your data.
 Additionally, journals, granting agencies, and other institutions are requiring documentation of the steps you took when working with your data.
 With OpenRefine, you can capture all actions applied to your raw data and share them with your publication as supplemental material.
-* All actions are easily reversed in OpenRefine.
+* Any operation that changes the data in OpenRefine can be easily reversed or undone.
 * You _must_ save your work to a new file; OpenRefine _does not_ modify your original dataset.
 * Data is often very messy, and this tool saves a lot of time on cleaning headaches.
 * Data cleaning steps often need repeating with multiple files.
 OpenRefine is perfect for speeding up repetitive tasks by replaying previous actions on multiple datasets.